PrestaShop/open-source/content/maintainers-guide/releasing-prestashop/patch/create-build.md

 ## 1. Communicate

-Starting this step means that the Development phase of this release is over.
+Starting this step means that the Build phase of this release begins.

-Before you go further, make sure to **tick the "Development" box** in the Release Tracker GitHub issue (there is one per version, see the [1.7.6.6 example][release-tracker-issue]).
+Before you go further, make sure to **tick the "Development" box** in the Release Tracker GitHub issue (there is one per version, see the [8.0.2 example][release-tracker-issue]).

 ## 2. Create a local branch for your build